mrrua/UDACITY-Project1/README.md

  Now that you have Python running on your machine.
 Let continue by running our Project!

  1. Unzip the Project to any location of your choice on your machine.
- 2. Navigate to the file location which you unziped the Project files.
+ 2. Navigate to the file location which you unzipped the Project files.
  3. Open the folder "Project 1"
  4. You can view the files individually here if you'd like to take a look at the code directly, but to run the project Right-Click on "entertainment_center.py" and select "Edit in IDLE".
  5. When IDLE opens, hit F5 - OR - select "Run", then "Run Module".
-    IDLE will now lauch the compiler, build the HTML page, and open it in your browser (the HTML file is created within the folder the files were located).
+    IDLE will now launch the compiler, build the HTML page, and open it in your browser (the HTML file is created within the folder the files were located).
  6. You have launched Project 1!